Dan12/keyboard-music-player/README.md

 To run the project, `cd` to the `src` folder and run `make main`.
 It should start up the GUI.

+If the window is too big, you can set the window width and height from the command line.

+Running `./main.byte` will set the window size to be 1280 by 720.
+Running `./main.byte <width>` will calculate a reasonable height from the width.
+Running `./main.byte <width> <height>` will set the window width to be the given width and height.

 ## How to Use

 The initial mode of the system is Keyboard mode, which lets you play the default song file by pressing sequences of keys on your keyboard.